Ruth Platt

 Ruth Platt is a British actress, writer and director, who has appeared in The Pianist (2002).

 Early life

-Platt studied English literature at University College, Oxford, before training at RADA.
+Platt studied English literature at University College, Oxford, before training at RADA, leaving in her second year.

 Career

 In 2015, Platt directed a British horror film, The Lesson which was inspired by Platt's own experience and an article she read about a teacher who had a history of violence.
 In 2019, she directed The Black Forest which screened at Edinburgh International Film Festival.